 The insurance industry has rolled out new products in recent years in order to make their annuities more competitive with other investment vehicles.
 One that is particularly interesting in connection with IRA conversions is the bonus annuity.
 These are annuities that pay you an upfront bonus of between 2% and 10% of the amount of the annuity.

-Much like IRAs, annuities have the advantage of being tax deferred.
+Much like IRAs, annuities have the advantage of being tax-deferred.
 A bonus annuity can offset the taxes paid on a partial IRA conversion.

 For example; let’s say you have $200,000 in your IRA, and you want to roll part of it into a Roth IRA.
-If you move the entire balance of the plan into a bonus annuity IRA that pays a 7% bonus on the balance, that will be $14,000 in “found money”, that can be used to offset the taxes on the portion that will be converted to a Roth IRA.
+If you move the entire balance of the plan into a bonus annuity IRA that pays a 7% bonus on the balance, that will be $14,000 in “found money”, which can be used to offset the taxes on the portion that will be converted to a Roth IRA.

 If you are in the 28% tax bracket, you will be able to convert $50,000 of your IRA into a Roth without losing money.
 The rollover will result in a $14,000 tax liability ($50,000 X 0.28), but that will be offset by the 7% bonus that you will be paid on the $200,000 rollover to the annuity — which will be $14,000 ($200,000 X 0.07).
 You still have to pay the tax on the partial conversion, but that is covered by the bonus you receive on the total rollover.